m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 ## Reinforcement Learning Terminology
-The information the agent gets from the environment.
-In case of video game, each frame on the screen is like a state, *s,* giving the agent information about the world (environment).
-In other cases, such as with a trading agent, the state can represent the value of a specific stock, among other possibilities.
+A **state** is a representation of the current situation the agent is in within its environment.
+Each state gives the agent information about the world (environment).
 An observation *o* is a partial description of a state.
 Sometimes, the agent has full visibility of the environment (**fully observed**), while other times, it only sees a partial picture (**partially observed**).

 ### Making choices: Action Spaces
 **Action** is the move, or decision made by the agent in a given state of the environment.
 And the **action space** is the set of all valid moves/actions in a given environment.
 Think of the action space as the agent’s toolbox.
 In a game, it might have a set number of moves (**discrete action space**), like jumping or attacking.
 In continuous environments, the agent might control a robot’s movement with precise values (**continuous action spaces**).